leblancjs/ecovo-user-service/README.md

 The user service implements the user REST API.
 It makes it possible to access a user's details, such as it's profile, as well as create and update a user.

 ## To-Do
-* Document errors codes/responses more cleanly
 * Refactor handlers to reduce the amount of business logic they have
-* Add validation to the user struct
+* (includes previous point) Refactor to "clean architecture" :)
+* Write some automated tests!!!
+Postman is tedious to use
 * Add table of contents to README

 ## Configuration